structuralbioinformatics/MODPIN/modpin/README.rst

 #         The file with hydrogens will be the same as the PDB input with extension ".h" instead of ".pdb"
 #

-python scripts/modelist.py -i example/rewiring_mutants.dat  -l REWIRED -seq example/uniprot_Marc_Vidal.fasta -o example/rewired -n 3 -d dummy -3did -v --parallel -opt -a --continue --hydrogens --renumerate python scripts/modelist.py -i example/unrewiring_mutants.dat  -l UNREWIRED -seq example/uniprot_Marc_Vidal.fasta -o example/unrewired -n 3 -d dummy -3did -v --parallel -opt -a --continue  --hydrogens --renumerate
+python scripts/modelist.py -i example/rewiring_mutants.dat  -l REWIRED -seq example/uniprot_Marc_Vidal.fasta -o example/rewired -n 3 -d dummy -3did -v --parallel -opt -a --continue --hydrogens --renumerate --zrank python scripts/modelist.py -i example/unrewiring_mutants.dat  -l UNREWIRED -seq example/uniprot_Marc_Vidal.fasta -o example/unrewired -n 3 -d dummy -3did -v --parallel -opt -a --continue  --hydrogens --renumerate --zrank

 # Step 3: To further analyze and compare the whole set of mutations we run the script "select_cluster".
 #         This produces a selection of clustered interfaces for each complex with mutant forms compared with the wild type